xdy/xdy-pf2e-workbench/README.md

     * Option to automatically handle [Massive Damage](https://2e.aonprd.com/Rules.aspx?ID=384) as well as automatic handling of [Death effects](https://2e.aonprd.com/Rules.aspx?ID=383) as they're handled by the pf2e system.
     * Option to allow item bonuses when using [ABP](https://2e.aonprd.com/Rules.aspx?ID=1357).
+    * Option to add all skill actions to the character Actions page.

 ## Installation